 When entry tariff is taken into account, BAME students as a whole perform less well than their white counterparts with equivalent entry tariff for most tariff points, as the chart below shows.
-The chart also shows that where BAME students disaggregated into specific ethnic backgrounds, there is some variation in performance, but low numbers of students at a disaggregated level mean that these results should be treated with some caution.
+The chart also shows that where BAME students are disaggregated into their specific ethnic backgrounds, there is some variation in performance, but low numbers of students at a disaggregated level mean that these results should be treated with some caution.
 Chart 13